 If you believe the Gospel, you will become born-again, and are declared righteous as Christ is righteous.
 You can have assurance of eternal life (Isaiah 53:6; Acts 4:12; 2 Corinthians 5:21).

 Nothing can be done to obtain Salvation.
-It is not influenced by a person’s actions or religion, and it cannot be lost or removed (John 10:7-28;1 John 2:19).
+It is not influenced by a person’s actions and it cannot be lost or removed (John 10:7-28;1 John 2:19).

 Performing good deeds, being a good person, praying, baptism, going to church, communion, and having good intentions does not remove sin and does not contribute to a person obtaining salvation (Ephesians 2:5, 8-9; Romans 5:1; Romans 6:23).
-Scripture is very clear that salvation is the gracious gift of God.
+Salvation is the gracious gift of God.

 It is with the heart that we believe and receive this free gift of salvation (Romans 10:10; Romans 5:18; Luke 7:50; John 4:1-42).

 Repent and believe the gospel (Mark 1:15)